dbzl-project11/dbzl-project11.github.io/teams/valkyries.md

 ## Valkyries
-    Team restrictions:
+##### Team restrictions:
-        N/A
+  - N/A

 Specific player restrictions:

-    Arale
+- Arale
-       N/A
+  - N/A

-    Pan
+- Pan
-        N/A
+  - N/A

-    Android 18
+- Android 18
-        N/A
+  - N/A

-    Fasha
+- Fasha
-        N/A
+  - Must start in Base form.

-    Videl
+- Videl
-        Must start in Base form.
+  - N/A